harness/developer-hub/docs/service-reliability-management/monitored-service/change-source/firehydrant-change-source duplicate.md

 ### Add Slack channels to the FireHydrant runbook

-You need to include a **Notify Channel** step in the FireHydrant runbook to enable FireHydrant to send incident notifications through Slack.
+Optionally, you can include a **Notify Channel** step in the FireHydrant runbook to enable FireHydrant to send incident notifications through Slack.

 To add the Notify Channel step: